CDFinch/TritonHacks2022/README.md

 # TritonHacks2022 Project - Fish Simulation

 ## Description
 We coded a fish simulation where there are three types of fish: Goldfish, Tropical Fish, and Sharks.
-The simulation initally starts with 10 goldfish, 3 tropical fish, and 1 shark.
-When the same type of fish collide with each other (ie: goldfish with goldfish), they make a baby and create a new fish of their own type.
+The simulation initally starts with 20 goldfish, 5 tropical fish, and 1 shark.
+As long as there are two fish of the same type, new fish are born.
 When the tropical fish collides with a goldfish, the tropical fish "eats" the goldfish and the goldfish dissapears.
-When the shark collides with smaller fish, the shark also eats that fish.
+When the shark collides with a tropical fish, the shark will eat that fish.
 The background of the simulation is a coral reef.

 Small Goldfish